Alon-Alush/alon-alush.github.io/_posts/PE File Format/2025-04-22-dosheader.md

 **First of all, what's the DOS header?**

-The DOS header is a structure at the very start of executables in the DOS MZ format, and preserved on PE files for backwards compatibility.
+The DOS header is a structure right at the start of DOS-MZ executables, and preserved on the newer PE format for backwards compatibility.
 The beginining of the DOS header is marked by the ASCII sequence "`MZ`" (`4D 5A` in hex).
-Those are the initials of Mark Zbikowski, the designer of the format.
+Those are the initials of Mark Zbikowski, the designer of the DOS-MZ format.

 ![MZ](/assets/images/pefileformat/dosheader/image.png)